 When decorating a room, I love to splurge, but more often than not, I have to buy home decor on a budget.
 But pinching pennies doesn’t mean you skimp on the luxury decor look.
 You just have to think outside of the box.
-Here are some clever, budget-friendly decorating ideas to help you freshen up a room that won’t break the bank.
+Here are some clever, budget-friendly decorating ideas to help you freshen up a room that won’t break the bank, and before you leave, be sure to read my post on how to make your home more expensive.

 9 Ideas For Home Decor On A Budget